INTRODUCTION

 THE BLUE REBELLION

-When the news of a similar revolt like the Revolt of 1857, came in the indigo districts, the Lieutenant Governor, visited the region in the winter of 1859.
+When the news of a similar revolt like the Revolt of 1857, came in the Indigo districts, the Lieutenant Governor, visited the region in the winter of 1859.
 The ryots thought of this as a sympathy for their trouble.
 Queen Victoria now declared that indigo was not to be sown.
 Magistrate Eden tried to placate the peasants and control an explosive situation.
-Gradually, even intellectuals from Calcutta joined the revolt and wrote about the miseries of the ryots, The worry of another rebellion led the British government to appoint the Indigo Commission, The Commission held the planters guilty and took them to task for cruel methods they used with indigo cultivators.
+Gradually, even intellectuals from Calcutta joined the revolt and wrote about the miseries of the ryots, The worry of another rebellion led the British government to appoint the Indigo Commission, The Commission held the planters guilty and took them to task for the cruel methods they used with indigo cultivators.
 It reported that indigo production was not profitable for ryots.
-The Commission told the ryots to fulfil their existing contracts and not to take up new contracts.
+The Commission told the ryots to fulfill their existing contracts and not to take up new contracts.

 After the revolt, indigo production collapsed in Bengal.
-The discovery of synthetic dyes in the late nineteenth century jolted indigo business.
+The discovery of synthetic dyes in the late nineteenth century jolted the indigo business.
 On Gandhi's return from South Africa, a peasant from Bihar persuaded him to come to Champaran and witness the plight of the indigo cultivators, His tour in 1917, led to the beginning of the Champaran movement against the indigo planters.

 ELSEWHERE